conduktor/conduktor-docs/docs/guides/reference/index.md

 There are two kinds of API Keys to use with the CLI, Terraform and Public API:

 - <AdminToken /> have all permissions over all resources in Console
-- <AppToken /> permission are scoped to Application instances & Ownership model defined in Self-service
+- <AppToken /> permission are scoped to Application instances and Ownership model defined in Self-service

 In general, <AdminToken /> can bypass Application owners and "act" as an <AppToken />